concord-consortium/geocode/README.md

 The goal of GeoCode is to get students exploring geological threats using the practice of programming.
-In this case, we are using Blockly to generate code that runs a simple tephra distribution model.
+In this case, we are using Blockly to generate code that runs a simple tephra distribution model and seismic activity model.

 Students change eruption parameters using [Blockly](https://developers.google.com/blockly/).